Diary in Lekeitio

-Lekeitio is a town with 7,000 inhabitants in the province of Vizcaya.
-The town looks across the tranquil waters of the Lera river and its beautiful bay and out to the wild waters of the Cantabrian Sea.
-If you are wondering what to do and see in Lekeitio, you will be pleasantly surprised by the wide range of sporting, cultural and gastronomic attractions on offer.
+Lekeitio is a town with 7,000 inhabitants in the province of Bizkaia.
+The town looks across the tranquil waters of the Lea river and its beautiful bay and out to the wild waters of the Cantabrian Sea.
+If you are wondering what there is to do and see in Lekeitio, you will be pleasantly surprised by the wide range of sporting, cultural and gastronomic attractions on offer.

 What to see in Lekeitio

-We suggest you start your tour with the Silken Palacio Uribarren itself.
-An nineteenth-century stately home that has been completely renovated to offer every comfort to guests, it still retains its original structure, with wide windows, stone walls and marble floors over which walked monarchs such as Queen Isabella II.
+We suggest you begin your visit at the Silken Palacio Uribarren, the site of the former palace.
+Although the hotel has been completely renovated to offer every comfort to guests, it still retains its original structure, with wide windows, stone walls and marble floors over which monarchs such as Queen Isabella II walked.

-Just to the right of the hotel is the impressive Basílica Asunción de Nuestra Señora.
-The exterior of the church is lovely, but the real gem lies within, a stunning gold-covered reredos, the third biggest in Spain after those in the cathedrals of Seville and Toledo.
+Just to the right of the hotel is the impressive Santa María de la Asunción Basílica.
+The exterior of the church is lovely, but the real gem lies within: a stunning gold-covered reredos, the third largest in Spain after those in the cathedrals of Seville and Toledo.

-Then take a stroll along Calle Amarra to soak up the history of a town of monarchs and fishermen.
-Photograph the palatial homes and observe how the houses become increasingly modest as you head down towards the port along Calle Arranegi and Calle Ezpeleta.
+Then take a stroll around the old quarter to soak up the history of a town of monarchs and fishermen.
+Photograph the palatial homes and observe how the houses become increasingly modest as you head down towards the harbour along Calle Arranegi and Calle Ezpeleta.